Daihongchen/movies_and_tv_recommendation_system/README.md

         conda env create -f environment.yml

 6. Movie_Recommender_ppt.pdf, which is a pdf versin of the presentation of this project.
-Can be used as memo.
+It also can be used as memo.